-- 2) The judge is at liberty to use all aspects of the round to reach a conclusion regarding the ballot. - 3) In confusing or flagrant situations, the judge should seek guidance from the judge orientation staff or tournament leadership. - 4) If manipulation, misrepresentation, fabrication of evidence, or gross negligence under evidence rules is suspected, it should be brought to the attention of tournament leadership once the round is completed. - 5) Ignorance of the rules does not constitute a valid excuse. - 6) In the unlikely event that the conduct of both teams requires disciplinary action, the ballot may be cast for a double loss and tournament leadership should be consulted once the round is completed.
+- 1) The judge is at liberty to use all aspects of the round to reach a conclusion regarding the ballot. - 2) Stoa acknowledges the judge as the "first line of defense" for all rule infractions, ethical questions, irregularities, and disciplinary issues. - 3) In confusing or flagrant situations, the judge should seek guidance from the judge orientation staff or tournament director.
+The tournament director, or a tournament director appointed adjudication committee, has overall discretion in any disciplinary matters once the round is completed. - 4) In the unlikely event that the conduct of both teams requires disciplinary action, the ballot may be cast for a double loss and the tournament director should be consulted once the round is completed.